serilog/serilog-sinks-opentelemetry/README.md

 The formatter renders the log message, which is then stored as the body of the OpenTelemetry LogRecord.

+> :exclamation: The implementation is new but stable.
+All feedback
+> concerning the implementation, issues, and configuration is
+> welcome.

 ## Getting Started